Monday, 28 December 2015

 TFC= PX- VX = X (P-V)

-To deduce the number of units required to be produced or sold, the equation will be
+Now, to find the number of units required to be produced or sold, the equation will be

 X = TFC divided by P-V

-If we give values to above concepts:- Suppose TFC = 1,000,000 and P is 100 and V is 60.
+P is 100 and V is 60.

 Benefits of using Break-Even-Point concept

-Limitations to application of Break-Even-Point
+Limitations to Break-Even-Point applications

 • This concept again assumes that variable cost is constant during the entire period of application of this concept.
-If there is any slight variation in the variable cost during the period of application, then also, the entire calculation will become useless and all predictions will go wrong.
+If there is any slight variation in the variable cost during the period of application, then also, the entire calculation will become useless, and all predictions will go wrong.

 • This method does not take into account the stock of inventory as it assumes that production quantity is equal to sales quantity.